Mothman: Analysis

 First edition cover of The Mothman Prophecies by John Keel.

 Folklorist Jan Harold Brunvand notes that Mothman has been widely covered in popular press, with some claiming sightings connected with UFOs, and others suggesting that a military storage site was Mothman's "home".
-Brunvand notes that the recountings of the 1966–67 Mothman reports usually state that at least 100 people saw Mothman with many more "afraid to report their sightings."
-However, he points out that these written sources for such stories consisted of children's books or sensationalized or undocumented accounts that fail to quote identifiable persons.
-Brunvand found elements in common among many Mothman reports and much older folk tales, suggesting that something real may have triggered the scares and became woven with existing folklore.
+Brunvand notes that recountings of the 1966–67 Mothman reports usually state that at least 100 people saw Mothman with many more "afraid to report their sightings".
+However, he asserts that these writings comprised children's books and sensationalized or undocumented reports that failed to quote identifiable persons.
+Brunvand found elements in common among many Mothman reports and much older folktales, suggesting that something real may have triggered the scares and become interwoven with existing folklore.
 He also records anecdotal tales of Mothman supposedly attacking the roofs of parked cars occupied by teenagers.

-Conversely, Joe Nickell says that a number of hoaxes followed the publicity generated by the original reports, such as a group of construction workers who tied flashlights to helium balloons.
-Nickell attributes the Mothman stories to sightings of barred owls, suggesting that the Mothman's "glowing eyes" were actually red-eye effect caused from the reflection of light from flashlights or other bright light sources.
+Conversely, Joe Nickell asserts that a number of hoaxes followed the publicity generated by the original reports, such as a group of construction workers who allegedly tied flashlights to helium balloons.
+Nickell attributes the Mothman stories to misidentifications of barred owls, suggesting that the Mothman's "glowing eyes" were actually the phenomenon of eyeshine, common in many animals, caused by reflections from bright light sources.

-Benjamin Radford points out that the only report of glowing "red eyes," was secondhand, that of Shirley Hensley quoting her father.
-However, John Keel relays the story of witness Connie Carpenter, who allegedly saw Mothman in broad daylight on November 27, 1966 and described it as having glowing red eyes.
+Benjamin Radford points out that the only report of glowing "red eyes" was secondhand, that of Shirley Hensley quoting her father.
+However, John Keel relays the story of witness Connie Carpenter, who allegedly saw Mothman in broad daylight on November 27, 1966, and described it as having glowing red eyes.

 One of the prevailing hypotheses associated with the Mothman at the time of the original sightings was that it was a misidentified sandhill crane, due primarily to the size of the bird as well as the "reddish flesh" around the crane's eyes.
-Daniel A. Reed examined the migration patterns and historically reported sightings of Sand Hill Cranes in the area of Point Pleasant, West Virginia and proposed that, in cases where eyeshine was not noted, it was statistically more likely that witnesses were seeing and misidentifying a Great Blue Heron instead.
-In 1966, a snowy owl was shot by Ace Henry at Point Pleasant, and it was described in local newspapers as a "giant owl" because of its nearly five feet wingspan.
+Daniel A. Reed examined the migration patterns and historically reported sightings of sandhill cranes in the area of Point Pleasant, West Virginia, and proposed that, in cases where eyeshine was not noted, it was statistically more likely that witnesses were seeing and misidentifying a great blue heron instead.
+In 1966, a snowy owl was shot by Ace Henry at Point Pleasant, and it was described in local newspapers as a "giant owl" because of its nearly 5 ft wingspan.
 It's been claimed that it may have been the origin of the Mothman sightings.
 The bird is still displayed as a mounted specimen at the Mothman Museum.